Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Applications of Multi-Band RAREs

-As a result, by configuring the Rabi frequencies as $\Omega_{r,n}^\star = \sqrt{\mathcal{A}^\star {\alpha}^\star_n}$ using the optimal Rabi sum-square in Theorem 2 and the optimal Rabi attentions in \eqref{eq:alpha2}, the maximal sensing accuracy averaged over multiple frequency bands is achieved.
+As a result, by configuring the Rabi frequencies as $\Omega_{{\rm r},n}^\star = \Omega_{\rm eff}^\star\sqrt{ {\alpha}^\star_n}$ using the optimal effective Rabi frequency in Theorem 2 and the optimal Rabi attentions in \eqref{eq:alpha2}, the maximal sensing accuracy averaged over multiple frequency bands is achieved.